Ashwinth-dk/Ashwinth-dk/README.md

   Designed and developed end-to-end applications with authentication, authorization, and database integration.

 - **Mobile Applications**
-  Built cross-platform mobile apps using Flutter and React Native with backend API integration.
+  Built cross-platform apps using Flutter and React Native with backend API integration.

 - **Cloud Deployment**
-  Containerized applications using Docker and deployed them on cloud platforms for scalability.
+  Dockerized applications and deployed them on cloud platforms.

 - **Problem Solving**
-  Solved numerous algorithmic problems focusing on time and space optimization.
+  Strong foundation in optimizing solutions for time and space complexity.

 ---

 ## 🏆 Competitive Programming

-- Active on **LeetCode** solving DSA and algorithmic challenges
+- Active on **LeetCode**
 - Participated in **TopCoder** contests
-- Strong understanding of:
+- Strong knowledge of:
   - Arrays & Strings
   - Linked Lists
   - Stacks & Queues